Osteoporosis

 - Certain medications, in particular, long-term use of steroids, also elevate the risk of developing osteoporosis.

-For Comprehensive Osteoporosis Treatment and Management, consult Doctor Ester Yeoh at Aspen Diabetes & Endocrine Clinic today
+For Comprehensive Osteoporosis Treatment and Management, consult Dr Ester Yeoh or Dr Anuradha Negi at Aspen Diabetes & Endocrine Clinic today

 Why Choose Our Osteoporosis Screening Package?